UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Introduction

-Environmental processes have been seen to drive lower-mass (\lgmstar$<$10) galaxies to quench, building up the red sequence in lower redshift ($z\leq 1.5$) clusters (\citealt{Dressler1980, Balogh2004, Kauffmann2004, Baldry2006, Peng2010, muzzin2014, kawinwanichakij2017,tomczak2017,papovich2018,vanderburg2020}).
-A key driver of this buildup is the hot ICM, which can quench infalling galaxies by stripping away their cold gas through ram-pressure stripping on rapid timescales or preventing further gas accretion, leading to galaxy strangulation on longer timescales \citep{sarazin1986,crowl2008,muzzin2014, boselli2014, peng2015, steinhauser2016, chiang2017, rodriguezmontero2019, cortese2021, boselli2022, albertsnoble2022}.
+These environmental processes have been observed to efficiently quench galaxies with stellar masses of \lgmstar$<$9.5, thereby building-up the red sequence in lower-redshift ($z\leq 1.5$) clusters \citep{Dressler1980, Balogh2004, Kauffmann2004, Baldry2006, peng2010b}.
+A common approach to inferring the impact of environmental quenching is to compare the ``quenched fraction'' -- the fraction of all galaxies that are quiescent for a given stellar mass range -- between different environments \citep{peng2010b,Kawinwanichakij2016,kawinwanichakij2017,tomczak2017,vanderburg2020}.
 The assumption is that low-mass quiescent galaxies in dense galaxy clusters would be still forming stars if they lived in a less dense environment.
-Instead their star formation is truncated early due to these environmental processes, resulting in systematically older stellar populations compared to similar-mass galaxies in the field \citep{trager2000,vandokkum2003, thomas2005, renzini2006, thomas2010, paulinoafonso2020}.
-This age discrepancy reflects a greater efficiency of environmental quenching mechanisms in clusters, which also contribute to a higher ``quenched fraction'' -- the fraction of all galaxies that are quiescent for a given stellar mass range -- in overdensities compared to the field \citep{tomczak2017, papovich2018, mcnab2021, forrest2024}.
+Instead their star formation is truncated early due to these environmental processes, resulting in systematically older stellar populations compared to similar-mass field galaxies.
+This contributes to both the observed age discrepancy and the elevated quenched fraction in overdense environments \citep{trager2000,vandokkum2003, thomas2005, renzini2006, thomas2010, muzzin2014, paulinoafonso2020, mcnab2021}.